nuts-foundation/nuts-node/docs/pages/deployment/key-rotation.rst

 .. code-block:: shell

-    POST /internal/vdr/v2/did/{subject}/verificationmethod
+    POST /internal/vdr/v2/{subject}/verificationmethod

-When successful, it returns the verification method(s) that were added to the DID document.
+When successful, it returns the verification method(s) that were added to the DID document(s).